MicrosoftDocs/visualstudio-docs/docs/debugger/general-debugging-options-dialog-box.md

  **Use Native Compatibility Mode**
  When this option is selected, the debugger uses the Visual Studio 2010 native debugger instead of the new native debugger.

  You should use this option when you are debugging .NET C++ code, because the new debugging engine does not support evaluating .NET C++ expressions.
 However, enabling Native Compatibility Mode disables many features that depend on the current debugger implementation to operate.
 For example, the legacy engine lacks many visualizers for built-in types like `std::string` in Visual Studio 2015 projects.
 Please use Visual Studio 2013 projects for the optimal debugging experience in these cases.

- **Allow precompiling (Native only)**
- Precompiling is allowed.

 ## See Also
  [Debugging in Visual Studio](../debugger/debugging-in-visual-studio.md)